a104437ana/repo-stars/README.md

-# ✨ repo-stars
+# ⭐ repo-stars
-## Your GitHub repo's stars, drawn as stars
+## Your GitHub repo's stars for your README ✨

 Every star on the badge is a real one — until there are too many to draw, and it becomes the sky your repo earned instead.